-Figure 5-8 shows the RPM cleared MW weighted average prices for each LDA for the current delivery year and all results for auctions for future delivery years that have been held through 2018.
-A summary of these weighted average prices is given in Table 5-24.
+Figure 5-8 shows the RPM cleared MW weighted average prices for each LDA for the current delivery year and all results for auctions for future delivery years that have been held through 2019.
+A summary of these weighted average prices is given in Table 5-23.

-Table 5-25 shows RPM revenue by resource type for all RPM auctions held through 2018 with \$9.4 billion for new/repower/reactivated generation resources based on the unforced MW cleared and the resource clearing prices.
-A resource classified as "new/repower/reactivated" is a capacity resource addition since the implementation of RPM and is considered "new/repower/reactivated" for
+Table 5-24 shows RPM revenue by resource type for all RPM auctions held through the 2019 with \$9.4 billion for new/repower/reactivated generation resources based on the unforced MW cleared and the resource clearing prices.
+A resource classified as "new/repower/reactivated" is a capacity resource addition since the implementation of RPM and is considered "new/repower/reactivated" for its initial offer and all its subsequent offers in RPM auctions.